samjones00/docs/docs/_documentation/Authentication-and-authorization.md

     });
 ```

+### Mix in Auth Repository

+The easiest way to configure a User Auth Repository in your [Modular Startup](/modular-startup) App that new ASP.NET Core templates support
+is to [mix them in](/mix-tool#composable-features), e.g. you can configure to use an OrmLiteAuthRepository using SQL Server with:

+    $ x mix auth-db sqlserver

 ### Session Persistence

 Once authenticated the **AuthUserSession** model is populated and stored in the Cache using one of ServiceStack's [supported Caching providers](/caching).
 ServiceStack's Sessions simply uses the